Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/13-LAB-SC_100_Lab4_Ex2_Global_Secure_Access.md

 ### Review
 In this lab, you have completed the following:
-- Created the log analytics workspace for your Sentinel deployment.
-- Deployed Sentinel to the log analytics workspace and added data.
-- Created role based access model for the role requirements for Contoso´s security operations team.
+- Activated the Global Secure Access.
+- Enabled TLS and installed the private network connector.
-- Created a dashboard with custom views for incidents and the associated alerts.
+- Created a shared folder on the server.
+- Setup Quick Access and assign User.
+- Joined device to Entra ID.
+- Activated the traffic forwarding profile and download the GSA desktop client.

 ### You have successfully finished the exercise.
 Click on **Next** to move on to the next one.